 Not everyone likes to think about death.
 But it’s a fact of life we can’t afford to ignore.
 Thankfully, life insurance policies can be critical assets for your loved ones when you’re gone, specifically the loved ones that you designate as a life insurance beneficiary.
 Now, when it comes to money, things can often become complicated.
 That’s why we’ve compiled some quick frequently asked questions on life insurance beneficiary rules, like who should you name, how to update your list and handy tips that could come in handy when managing a policy.

 The Wysh Blog

 - What is a beneficiary?

-- Who should I never name as a beneficiary?
+- Who should I not name as a life insurance beneficiary?

-- And finally, how often should I change my beneficiary?
+- How often should I change my beneficiary list?

 1. What is a beneficiary?

 In the broadest sense, a beneficiary is someone who, whether naturally or legally, will receive either money or other benefits from a benefactor.
 Or simply put, a beneficiary is the person who receives anything that you’re going to leave behind.
 In life insurance terms, a life insurance beneficiary is the person who receives the death benefit, or payout, of your policy.

 Pretty simple, yeah?
 Considering the purpose of a life insurance policy is to leave a lump sum of money to someone, you’re probably aware of the importance of a beneficiary.
 A life insurance beneficiary can be a person, such as a spouse or a child or whomever you choose.
 Policyholders can also name charities, trusts, and even businesses as beneficiaries on their life insurance policies.

 Another thing of note is that you’re not limited to selecting only one beneficiary.
 As a policyholder, you can name your spouse and a charity as beneficiaries on your term life insurance policy and designate who gets what percentage.
 Depending on your needs and interests, your beneficiaries have a decent amount of flexibility in determining where your death benefit payout will go.